 - Most online calculators do not recognize that erythritol or allulose can be excluded from carb count.
 This is because it’s poorly metabolized.
 This really adds up!
 A select few people do still count these sweeteners in total carb count, but it’s always excluded from net carbs.
-You can read more about this in my keto sweetener guide here.
+You can read more about this in my keto sugar substitute guide here.

 - Rounding errors are common for cream cheese.
 Most nutrition labels, including products at the store, round up or down to the nearest whole amount of carbs, but the serving is only an ounce.
 Since this sugar-free cheesecake recipe calls for 32 ounces of cream cheese, rounding up adds up to a big difference!
 The nutrition information on the recipe card uses the exact carb count directly from the USDA National Nutrient Database, which is most accurate.
 If you want to see those values for all low carb foods, and see the values used to calculate my nutrition labels, you can find the full low carb & keto food list here or find them in the Wholesome Yum App on iPhone or Android.

 So, if you are using a tracking calculator for your macros, I recommend entering this sugar-free cheesecake as a custom item and you can use the values on the recipe card.

 Just like (almost) any other cheesecake recipe, you can make this one ahead.